 Tri tips and briskets are considered to be among the best cuts of beef for smoking.
 Here’s everything you need to know about the differences with our BBQ smoking guide.

-When it comes to choosing between the best cuts of beef, it’s a close call between tri-tip and brisket.
+When it comes to choosing between the best cuts of beef for smoking, it’s a close call between tri-tip and brisket.

 Both are universally praised because of their juicy and tender flavor profiles, but that’s where the similarities end.

 This guide is going to show you the 4 big differences between tri-tip and brisket to help you decide which one you should choose for your next barbecue cook-off.

 What is brisket?